jcarrano/antidox/example_project/doc2.rst

 Another document
 ================

+.. default-domain:: doxy

-Test a cross reference to an enum member like :doxyt:`TABLE`.
+Test a cross reference to an enum member like :r:`TABLE`.

-.. doxy:: sint
+.. c:: sint

 section x
 ---------

-This functions are related to :doxyt:`aute` and :doxyt:`bk_1g.h::GK`
+This functions are related to :r:`aute` and :r:`bk_1g.h::GK`

 .. autofunction:: cosa.function1